Long-term Goals - Continuing Improvement

 In the design and manufacture of our houses, Habitech seeks to help our local communities through:

-- economy - diversify and expand our economy, developing the kind of export market based on Australian innovation that we believe our post-mining boom economy will be reliant on.
+economy - diversify and expand our economy, developing an export market that is based on Australian innovation.

-Wider social considerations that we consider in the houses we design with our system include:
+Wider social considerations in the houses we design include: